Colegio San Agustin – Makati: Controversies

+In 2012, Jaime Garcia, a student at CSA Makati was being bullied by other students and fought back, stabbing one with a ball pen.
+Jaime then reported that the father of one of the bullies pointed a gun at home on school premises.

 In 2018, Heart Evangelista recounted to Mimiyuuuh that she stopped studying at CSA-Makati because of bullying by a former classmate who lately apologized to her.

 In 2022, the DepEd investigated a viral toilet “school violence” involving a ninth grade male student who used brass knuckles to pin down and repeatedly strike another causing serious physical injury.

 In 2024, the alleged CSA bullying incident occurred on December 10, when Yasmien Kurdi claimed on her Instagram account that Ayesha's seven classmates ganged her up on by blocking her exit from the room.
 They allegedly refused her food, while other students harassed her through recording videos, thus causing her paranoia and anxiety.
 Kurdi also posted Ayesha's cut-up Polaroid photo on her desk.
 On December 17, the school management's lawyers released a statement denying Kurdi's accusations.
 Yasmien made the choice to homeschool Ayesha while her daughter continued therapy due to the bullying incident.